Shahid157/react-native-video-insta-story/README.md

 # react-native-video-insta-story

-# It's a customised user stories for react native with video and a card style view
+### It's a customised user stories for react native with video and a card style view

+#### I'm still working on it to make it more flexible and easy to use. you can write me your quries and questions at (Shahid.chawdhary07@gmail.com)

-# Author Shahid Chawdhary
+## Author Shahid Chawdhary

 <p align="center">
 <img src="./images/iphoneView.png" height="500" />